All the underlined words in the text below are links to websites giving more information. Click to open them in a new window.

 Other notable areas to visit are Cheddar Gorge and Caves; Wookey Hole and Caves; the historic City of Wells with its beautiful Cathedral and the Bishop’s Palace; Glastonbury with its mystical Tor and lovely surrounding countryside; Burrington Combe and The Mendip Hills for walking.
 Have a look at the Hidden Somerset website for some interesting places too.
 There are also many good local walks.

 Finally, we should mention our local Somerset cider!
 Our county is a traditional cider-making area and we are lucky enough to have some great producers close by.
 Beware though, it goes straight to your knees!
 Try Crossman's Cider from Mayfield Farm, Hewish about a 15 minute drive from us down the A370.
 Ben is Phil's second cousin and is a small traditional producer.
 Thatchers Cider is about a 20 minute drive away at Myrtle Farm in the village of Sandford.
 You may be familiar with Thatchers Gold but you really should try the Traditional or Cheddar Valley varieties which are cloudy in appearance.
 Thatchers now own The Railway Inn next door to Myrtle Farm where you can experience the cider menu as well as some excellent dining (booking recommended).
+Rich's Cider Farm can be found 2 miles from junction 22 of the M5.

 For suggestions of where to eat and drink in the area click here.